-Emphasise the role played by people collectively and individually as part of a bigger whole which brought and bring change for social and economic justice.
+Emphasise the role played by people collectively which brought and bring change for social and economic justice.

 Challenge (often unconscious) bias about class and filters through which we see each other.

-Highlight often neglected articles of the Universal Declaration of Human Rights related to economic and cultural rights. i.e. everyone needs a decent income, home, access to a healthy environment, leisure.
+Highlight often neglected articles of the Universal Declaration of Human Rights related to economic and cultural rights. i.e. everyone needs a decent income and home and access to a healthy environment and leisure.

 The process is as important as the end product for this project.